Jahanzaib-56/Python-Developer-Projects/README.md

-# 🐍 PyVault — Core Python Projects
+# 🐍 Python-Developer-Projects

-A curated collection of **core Python projects** covering fundamental to intermediate concepts — built as a companion repository to my primary AI/ML/DL work.
+A curated collection of **core Python projects** covering fundamental to intermediate concepts built as a companion repository to my primary AI/ML/DL work.
 Each project is self-contained, well-commented, and written with clarity in mind.

 ---

 ## 📌 About This Repository

-**PyVault** is a focused space for **pure Python** development — no ML frameworks, no neural networks.
+It is a focused space for **pure Python** development, no ML frameworks, no neural networks.
 Instead, it explores the language itself: how to write clean, structured, and idiomatic Python across a variety of practical domains.

 Whether you're a **beginner** taking your first steps with Python, an **intermediate developer** revisiting the fundamentals, a professional maintaining a **personal reference**, or an **open-source contributor** looking to collaborate — there's something here for you.